 If your JAKIM audit produces Non-Conformity Reports (NCRs), you face additional costs to remediate them within the required timeframe.
 Major NCRs may require:

 A single major NCR can add RM 2,000 to RM 10,000 in unplanned costs.
+For a detailed look at how to manage NCRs systematically, see the NCR management guide for halal certification.

 Late applications, incomplete documentation, or unresolved NCRs delay certification.
 The commercial cost of delays — shipments held, contracts at risk, export orders lost — often exceeds the certification cost itself.